psychemedia/storytelling-notes/three-sillies.md

 ```

 Lang cites *The Merry Wives* as being translated from the Danish, but does not give a source.
-A few years later, in 1919, J. Grant Cramer included the same tale in his *Danish Faiiry Tales* translation of tales from the Danish collected by Svendt Grundtvig.
+A few years later, in 1919, J. Grant Cramer included the same tale in his *Danish Fairy Tales* translation of tales from the Danish collected by Svendt Grundtvig.

 ```{admonition} In *Danish Fairy Tales*, 1919
 :class: dropdown